khandakerTR/PixabayVideoPicker/README.md

 # PixabayVideoPicker

-simple iOS app to browser and preview videos from Pixabay. can be use as Video Picker
+simple iOS app to browser and preview videos from Pixabay.
+It can be use as Video Picker or Pixabay Video Picker

 ## Overview